Types of Mould Testing We Do

 As in the video above, we can also do an air test on the wall cavities to find out if the mould problem exists inside a wall.

 - Whether the property is normal mould ecology

-- Can determine if the mould in the property is immuno-compromising, alleric or mycotoxin producers
+- Can determine if the mould in the property is immuno-compromising, allergic or mycotoxin producers

 The laboratory technicians will use a stain to make the mould stand out under the microscope.
-The tech will count he amount of spores which he can see on the screen within a certain area.
-There is a special formular which is applied which represents an estimation of the total number of each spore type per cubic metre of air.
+The tech will count the number of spores which he can see on the screen within a certain area.
+There is a special formula that is applied which represents an estimation of the total number of each spore type per cubic metre of air.
 All this information is tabulated in a report.